 Inactive deployments do not count toward the allocated limit.

-In the example above, the user's organization is allotted 1000 deployments.
-The user has 54 active deployments, and there are 705 active deployments across the organization.
+In the example above, the user's organization is allotted ten deployments.
+The user has seven active deployments, and there is one other active deployment in the organization.
 Users within the organization can create two more active deployments before reaching the limit.
-There is one inactive deployment.
+There are two inactive deployments not counted towards the deployment limit.

 The availability information shown on the Active Deployments tile depends on the MLOps configuration for your organization.

 The Predictions tile indicates the number of predictions made since the last refresh.